 Amanda Wexler is a social worker who serves individuals experiencing substance use disorders and their families.
 Amanda believes that we all need support at times to work towards living our best lives.
 Before joining the Richmond County District Attorney’s Office, Amanda worked for the YMCA Counseling Service first as a supervisor in the Little Steps Program, Teen Treatment, Medication Assisted Treatment Program, and culminating as Senior Program Director overseeing the YMCA’s prevention and treatment services in two facilities on Staten Island.
 Amanda has also worked as an adjunct professor at the College of Staten Island teaching in the Credentialed Alcohol and Substance Abuse Counselor (CASAC) and the Master Social Work Programs.
 Amanda enjoyed having a private practice from 2010-2014 working primarily with children and teens.
 Most recently, Amanda accepted a position as a Program Director for the HOPE (Heroin Overdose Prevention & Education) Program within the DA’s Office assisting those arrested for drug possession crimes access treatment and health care rather than going through the court system.
 She holds a Master of Social Work degree from New York University has achieved clinical social work licensure.

 Below is an overview of the curriculum and schedule for the five-month MAT for OUD Learning Collaborative.
 A total of five, two-hour sessions will be conducted from February to June 2019.
+If you took part one or more sessions, please take a quick course evaluation here.

 Session 1: Addiction 101, Common Myths and Pitfalls of MAT on Staten Island (Enhancing Addiction Care on Staten Island)